-DES/DDD shall notify AHCCCSA, Division of Health Care Management, within one business day of any unexpected changes that would impair its provider network.
+DES/DDD shall notify AHCCCSA, Division of Health Care Management, within one business day of any unexpected changes that would impair its provider network [42 CFR 438.207(c)].
 This notification shall include (1) information about how the change will affect the delivery of covered services, and (2) DES/DDD's plans for maintaining the quality of member care, if the provider network change is likely to affect the delivery of covered services.